 During the end of June and through July, the Naknek River becomes the passageway for sockeye salmon to instinctively return to their spawning grounds.
 Millions of sockeye pass right in front of the lodge, with as many as 20,000 fish per hour swimming by.
 These fish are fresh in from the ocean, are dime bright and put up a spectacular fight once hooked.
 The bag limit for sockeye on the Naknek River is very generous.
 Many people prefer the rich taste of the sockeye salmon’s deep red meat over any of the other salmon.

 The next species to arrive to the streams in the Bristol Bay area are silver, chum and pink salmon.
 These fish show up each summer around the last week of July.
 Silver salmon fishing is very exciting and many anglers prefer silvers to all other salmon because of their hard strikes and many long runs with spectacular tail dances.
 Chum salmon, although not prized like the kings, sockeye and silvers, offer a very enjoyable sport fishing experience.
-These fish average 15 pounds and put on a tremendous fight as they aggressively take a fly.
+These fish average 8 to 10 pounds and put on a tremendous fight as they aggressively take a fly.
 We generally catch and release these fish which provide for a very exciting day of fishing.

 Mid-August through October, rainbow trout return to the Naknek to stock up for the long, cold winter.
 Although we have tremendous rainbow trout fishing in many of the surrounding nearby streams of Katmai National Park throughout the entire summer, this is our “trophy” time of the season on our home rivers.
-The Naknek holds an abundance of 28–30 inch rainbows and each year we land quite a few fish in excess of 30 inches.
+The Naknek holds an abundance of 22–28 inch rainbows and each year we land quite a few fish in excess of 30 inches.
 These prized fish will quicken your pulse as they make run after run as you try to land one.
 They are pound-for-pound the best fighting sport fish in the world.
-If you want to catch a true trophy rainbow trout, you will want to be at our lodge in June or from mid-August through the end of October.
+If you want to catch a true trophy rainbow trout, you will want to be at our lodge in mid-August through the end of October.

 June 8 - Oct.
 15